Jetty HTTP/1.1 Parser Chunk Extension Smuggling Vulnerability

 Vulnerability Analysis

 CVE-2026-2332 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is consided to have a high level of attack complexity.
+Public availability of a proof of concept (POC) exploit exists for CVE-2026-2332.
 The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and no impact on availability.

 Attack Vector: